 How is the funding awarded?

-- Appropriate and effective use of the funds
+- Appropriate and effective use of the funds, including cost sharing.

 How do I apply?